sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 and also exclude `codegen.template.yml` and `codegen.yml` from my prettier configuration.

-I also created a script to generate the schema from a target environement, or `localhost:4000` if one is not provided.
+I also created a script to generate the schema from a target environement, or `http://localhost:4000` if one is not provided.

 So now I can generate an `api.ts` file containing all the types defined by my server `schema` and thus I can quickly cascade any schema changes to my client (prefixed with `Api` to denote they correspond to server defined types).

+Currently considering what I should do next.
+I think I should revisit my `NextJS` notes, to refresh what I learned regarding SSG and SSR, as well as check out some examples of `NextJS` + `Redux` implementations.
+Then it would probably be time to add `@material-ui` to my codebase and start setting up the UI layer of the application.
+This includes deciding on a UI to copy (:P this is **not** a _design_ personal development project :P), designing with a mobile-first approach, taking care of SEO and accessibility (the latter is a super gray area for me, there is some reading to do there) and building the pages one by one.
+But generally speaking, I think the overall infrastructure is at a good (all things consider) point and I can focus my attention on the UI layer, at least for now.